Amarjith-c-k/recursion-factorial-and-fibonacci/README.md

 # Recursion-Factorial-and-Fibonacci
 This conatins function called c programme of factorial and Fibonacci series with using recursion and without using recursion function

+# Notes
+notes of recursion are on the file notes.md

 # factorial
 two files on factorial factorial.c without recursion
                         factorilalr.c using recursion